-All students must apply through the Office of Study Abroad for approval to study abroad.
+All students must apply through the Office of Global Fairfield for approval to study abroad.
 All applications will be considered, but students may not always receive acceptance for their desired program.
 Students must meet the admission requirements of both Fairfield and the selected program.
 Study abroad is intended to build upon and enhance majors and minors.
 For this reason, program choices will be carefully reviewed with each student to ensure a good fit between academics and destination.
 Students are encouraged to be flexible about when and where they will study abroad.

 Admissions decisions are made in collaboration with the partner institution and are based on a variety of factors the first of which is academic compatibility.
 In addition, a student must be in good standing with the Dean of Students at the time of application and must maintain that status from acceptance through program completion.
 Students with unresolved code of conduct issues may not be approved for study abroad, such applications will be considered on a case by case basis.
-An overall GPA of 2.8 is required to study abroad for all programs, including short-term and summer.
+An overall GPA of at least 2.80 is required to study abroad for all programs, including short-term and summer.
 Certain programs have their own criteria and may require higher a GPA.
 Students studying in a non-English speaking country for a semester or year must take one course on local language and culture while abroad.
 Students with advanced language skills may choose to take a content course taught in the local language to satisfy the language and culture course requirement.

 Students who study abroad through Fairfield University on an approved program for a semester or year are charged regular Fairfield tuition.
 Housing and meal charges will vary by location.
 All Fairfield scholarships and aid, including federal funds, may be used towards study abroad expenses for one semester with the exceptions of athletic scholarships, tuition remission, FACHEX, tuition exchange, and work-study monies.
 With the approval of the Director of Study Abroad, students who major in Modern Languages, International Business, or International Studies may use Fairfield University financial aid for two semesters abroad for select programs.